 For KDE community

-- Help increase diversity: At the moment, the community is composed mainly by white male Europeans.
-The goal would be to carry out actions that target under-represented genders, ethnicities and people with disabilities, so that we can tap undiscovered talent, receive input and help from a larger slice of the population, and better adapt KDE's software to the needs of wider selection of the population.
+- Help increase diversity: Over the next 5 years help promote diversity and collaborate in attracting contributors in order to get close to having the same proportion of men, women, and other genders as there are in the real world.
+Likewise promote KDE as a community all over the world to contribute to recruiting contributors so as to achieve a balanced representation of the largest number of ethnicities and nationalities as possible among contributors.
+At the moment, the community is composed mainly by white male Europeans.
+The goal is to add 5 percentile of minority contributors to the community every year over the next 5 years, without decreasing the number of contributors KDE already has.
+We can do this by carrying out actions that target under-represented genders, ethnicities and people with disabilities, so that we can tap undiscovered talent, receive input and help from a larger slice of the population, and better adapt KDE's software to the needs of wider selection of the population.
 Take page from Wikimedia's playbook on how to encourage under-represented groups to participate in KDE's community.
-Implement and enforce strict CoC against discrimination and harassment.
-Also, move main event (Akademy) away from Europe and encourage sprints and events in other places, like Asia, South America and Africa.
-GOAL: Over the next 5 years help promote diversity and collaborate in attracting contributors so as to have the same proportion of men, women, and other genders as there are in the real world; likewise promote KDE as a community all over the world to contribute to recruiting contributors so as to achieve a balanced representation of the largest number of ethnicities as possible among contributors.
+Implement and enforce a strict CoC both for the community and each event against discrimination and harassment.
+Also, move main event (Akademy) away from Europe and encourage sprints and events in other places, like Asia, South America and Africa, as well as activities devise activities which will appeal to minorities.

 - Contribute to achieving a sustained growth of the number contributors: To stop the community from shrinking further and, if possible, reverse that trend, we can again use the effort to push for diversity.
 While activism of FLOSS in the Europe and North America has decreased, in developing countries FLOSS is very much a nascent movement, akin to what it was like in Europe and the US in the early 2000s.
 This is a demographic KDE can cater to and, in the process, bring new blood with new perspectives into the community.
 This would be a mid-to-long term solution.
 GOAL: Help increase by 25% the number of active contributors and volunteers every year over the next 5 years.